-So I hop on the MRT to discover a new area of Singapore that I’d never been to.
+So I hop onto the MRT to discover a new area of Singapore that I’d never been to before.

 As I emerge from the MRT station I looked up at the high rise apartment blocks and think this looks like normal Singapore but after a short walk I start to see the 1920/30’s heritage of the district in some of the the architecture that has not been developed as yet.

 Tiong Bahru was built by the government housing authority in the 1930’s and was used to house rich men’s mistresses.
 Mmmm.

 The area has an art-deco feel and not surprisingly is now the centre of the Singapore hipster movement although there wasn’t a beard to be seen.

 Located in the heart of the business district, the Grand Copthorne Waterfront Hotel in Singapore offers a prime location.
 The hotel is only a 10-minute drive from the Central Business District.
 The hotel offers complimentary shuttle service to and from the airport.
 With its 4.5-star rating, guests can expect exceptional service and amenities.
 The Grand Copthorne Waterfront Hotel in Tiong Bahru offers a variety of amenities and services to ensure your stay is an enjoyable one.